True Detective season 2: Critical response

 The second season received mixed reviews.
 Positive reviews praised the performances of Farrell, McAdams and Kitsch, its cinematography, and action sequences.
-The season was named one of the worst television programs of 2015, from many major news outlets such as Variety, The New York Post, Newsday, and TV Guide.
+Alternatively, the season was named one of the worst television programs of 2015, from several news outlets such as Variety, the New York Post, Newsday, and TV Guide, particularly due to the convoluted plot, dialogue, and Pizzolatto's writing.

 According to Lindsay Hallam at Senses of Cinema, "many reports on the less well-received second season" asserted that Pizzolatto had "become self-indulgent" due to "the lack of a strong collaborator".
-Critics of season two—including Timberg and Time magazine's James Poniewozik—faulted an excessive delegation of creative control to Pizzolatto alone, arguing that his responsibility for season one's success had been overestimated under the "auteurist" framework.
+Critics of season two—including Timberg and Time magazine's James Poniewozik—faulted what they called an excessive delegation of creative control to Pizzolatto alone, arguing that his responsibility for season one's success had been overestimated under the "auteurist" framework.

-On Rotten Tomatoes, the season has a rating of 62%, based on 325 reviews, with an average rating of 6.75/10.
-The site's critical consensus reads, "True Detective's second season stands on its own as a solid police drama, with memorable moments and resonant relationships outweighing predictable plot twists."
-On Metacritic, the season has a score of 61 out of 100, based on 41 critics, indicating "generally favorable reviews".
+On Rotten Tomatoes, the season has a rating of 47%, based on 127 reviews, with an average rating of 6.3/10.
+The site's critical consensus reads, "Despite some memorably grizzled performances, True Detective's second season is florid to a fault and so unrelentingly grim that it becomes about as much fun as being stuck in L.A. traffic."
+On Metacritic, the season has a score of 61 out of 100, based on 41 critics, indicating "generally favorable" reviews.

 David Hinckley of the New York Daily News gave it a very positive review, and wrote "It's still the kind of show that makes TV viewers reach for phrases like 'golden age of television drama'" and that "the second installment of True Detective goes out of the way not to echo the first."
 Hank Stuever of The Washington Post gave it a generally positive review, praising the performances, and wrote, "There is something still lugubrious and overwrought about True Detective, but there's also a mesmerizing style to it — it's imperfect, but well made."

 A more mixed review came from Brian Lowry of Variety, who wrote "Although generally watchable, the inspiration that turned the first [season] into an obsession for many seems to have drained out of writer Nic Pizzolatto's prose."